-*Please ensure you include the name of the School in all correspondence with the DPO
+Please ensure you include the name of your school in all correspondence

 What information do we collect and why do we require it?

-As part of your job application we will need to assess your suitability for the vacancy.
+As part of your job application Nidderdale High School will need to assess your suitability for the vacancy.
 This means that we need to collect information about you in order to facilitate this.